-Furthermore, monthly self-certs, annual 8 Pillar self-assessments and 5 Star Reviews are fundamental for monitoring operations.
+Furthermore, 8 Pillar self-assessments and 5 Star Reviews are fundamental for monitoring operations.
 Data is captured and formulated to show trends and from that, preventative measures can be developed in order to reduce the threat.
 By identifying operational weaknesses or poor behaviour at an early stage, allows local, regional and senior managers to develop solutions.
 Actions are monitored to make sure the threat has a decreasing negative trend.
 The lower the negative trend, the more effective the action was.

 3.2 Continuous Improvement (CI) of the SMS

 The Eight Pillar self-assessment programme is an integral part of the SMART Quality Assurance Programme.
 The Eight Pillar programme has been designed to concisely & clearly provide the minimum standards expected at a company business unit.

 A senior executive (custodian) has been appointed for each pillar to ensure the standards remain relevant, appropriately reviewed and renewed.
 Group Quality will liaise and coordinate with the appointed custodian to ensure policies are aligned and meet business objectives.
 Further details on the 8 Pillar programme can be found in QAM 3.4.4

 The 5 Star Review Programme has been designed to ensure we audit on 'what matters the most'.
 The programme focuses on observing and implementation of evidence whilst checking for effectiveness.
 The programme is tailored to focus on regional risks as well as global risks.